bharatsonwane/team-orbit/frontend/src/components/ui/README.md

 # shadcn/ui Components

-This directory contains all the shadcn/ui components for the Lokvani frontend application.
+This directory contains all the shadcn/ui components for the TeamOrbit frontend application.
 These components are built on top of Radix UI primitives and styled with Tailwind CSS.

 ## 📁 Available Components